iampenwing/AoC2025/README.md

 Oooh... was expecting something harder here.
 This is just about getting the list of numbers parsed properly and bam.

 Part 2 wasn't even much harder when you recognise you can just rotate the grid and bam!

+## Day 7

+Assumptions made - Splitters are not on either edge

+### Part 1

+Finally I can use Sets and just track the potential beams rather than trying to rewrite the grid and eugh...

+### Part 2

+OK, I can't just do something simple... complete rewrite (which does not help in Part 1) to start at the bottom of the grid and count pathways based on appropriately combining lower values